 But this is not where the story ends.
 The solenoid isolates the car battery when the engine is turned off, a good start to prevent most problems.
 It does not solve the problem where the trailer battery does not get fully charged.

 We added Off Road Lights, CB Radio, Garmin GPS with Backup Camera and Dash Cam to the Jeep.
 We installed a Break Controller for the Electric Breaks on the Trailer.
 The Fridge in the Trailer runs on 110V, Propane and 12V (sort of).
 We added a Solar Panel and we also upgraded the Water supply system in the trailer.
-To make sure we don't run out of electricity, we bought a small Generator.
+With all these gadgets, we had to make sure that we don't run out of electricity.
+So we bought a small Generator.

 Electric Current and cable size

 Before we dig into the individual items, here is a crash course on Electric Current.
 Electric Current is like water in a garden hose.
 Big hose supplies lots of water, small hose - not so.
 If you connect a small hose to the tap, you don't get lots of water at the sprinkler end, no matter if the sprinkler terminates with a big hose.